Biography

 Why did Chris Christie criticize Trump?

 Christie argued that Trump's four criminal indictments, his conduct surrounding January 6th, and his character made him unfit for the presidency.
-He was the only major 2024 Republican primary candidate to attack Trump directly and by name on debate stages, calling him a "lonely, self-consumed, self-serving mirror hog."
+He was the only major 2024 Republican base candidate to attack Trump directly and by name on debate stages, calling him a "lonely, self-consumed, self-serving mirror hog."
 Christie framed his candidacy as an act of Republican Party honesty about what Trump's return would mean for the country.

 What is Bridgegate?